Work packages

 Project management

-• Aims is to ensure proper project management, deliverables, reporting, and communication towards NWO, to successfully achieve all project objectives.
-Throughout the project’s duration, the Project Management Team is responsible for monitoring its implementation, oversee project progress, ensuring alignment with defined objectives and guidelines.
-Additionally, serve as a connecting link between consortium partners, and the Project Advisory Committee, resolving administrative issues and ensuring seamless communication.
+• This work package focuses on effective project management to ensure the successful delivery of all objectives.
+The Project Management Team is responsible for coordinating implementation, monitoring progress, and ensuring alignment with agreed objectives and guidelines.
+It acts as the link between consortium partners and the Project Advisory Committee, resolving administrative issues and maintaining clear communication throughout the project’s duration.